willprice/willprice.github.io/_posts/2013-02-08-beginners-steps-with-tdd.md

 TDD can be roughly outlined as follows:
 - Write a failing test for the desired functionality.
-- Write the smallest amount of code that can make _that_ test.
+- Write the smallest amount of code that can make _that_ test pass.
 - Refactor you code, making sure your changes don't break functionality (keep running the tests)